sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

 #### Connectors

 **${solutionName}** comes with the *Basic Connector Library* whereas the *Enterprise edition* includes hundreds of hardware connectors that describe how to discover components and detect failures.
 When running **${solutionName}**, the connectors are automatically selected based on the device type provided and the enabled protocols.
-You can however indicate to **${solutionName}** which connectors should be used or excluded.
+However, you have the flexibility to specify which connectors should be utilized or omitted.

-Use the `connectors` parameter to force, select or exclude connectors.
-Connector names must be comma-separated, as shown in the example below:
+The `connectors` parameter allows you to enforce, select, or exclude specific connectors.
+Connector names or category tags should be separated by commas, as illustrated in the example below:

 ```yaml
 resourceGroups: